| Rugby

 and allowing for sufficient rest and recovery.

-What it means
+What

-you ever have from the gym and exercise.
-It will also allow you
+the greatest gains ever that you have had from the gym and exercise.

-to enjoy the exercise and remain clear from injury.
-Before looking
+It will also allow you to enjoy the exercise and remain clear from

 Periodization